kohboontao123/visitor_access_app_gatekeeper/README.md

 Our Visitor Confirmation Module serves as a critical tool in maintaining a secure and well-regulated access environment.
 By providing gatekeepers with comprehensive visitor details and actionable buttons, we aim to elevate the overall security measures within the premises.

-Thank you for choosing our advanced gatekeeping system.
-For any further assistance or inquiries, our support team is ready to assist you.